stanislavhannes/formulacalculator/README.md

 #Formula calculator

 On Javascript based calculator that can calculate with self-defined variables.
-The variables can be defined within a range.
+The variables can be defined with a set of numbers.

 for example *a + b; 1 <= a < 3; 4 <= b < 7* will reveal: